 DEFINITION: ’Elimination’ means removing a hazard or hazardous work practice from the workplace.
 This is the most effective control measure and must always be considered before other control measures. - SAFE WORK AUSTRALIA

-Engineering - Install a mechanical device or machine that can isolate people from the chemical or make the job task safer.
+- Engineering – Engineering controls may include the installation of a mechanical device or machine that can isolate people from the chemical.
+The engineering control may make the job task safer, thereby decreasing the risk posed by the chemical hazard.

-You should apply the HOC to every chemical hazard you identify at your workplace and only look at the measures ranked 3-5 if there is no possible way of eliminating the hazard or finding a safer alternative.
+You should apply the Hierarchy of Control to every chemical hazard you identify at your workplace.
+It’s advisable to then only look at the measures ranked 3-5 if there is no possible way of eliminating the hazard or finding a safer alternative.

 ‘Elimination’ as a hazard control measure means completely removing a chemical hazard.
 It can be achieved in a number of ways including: